temporalio/documentation/docs-src/references/configuration.md

 The `prometheus` sections supports the following settings:

 - `framework`: The framework to use, currently supports `opentelemetry` and `tally`, default is `tally`.
 We plan to switch default to `opentelemetry` once its API become stable.
-- `listenAddress`: Address for prometheus to scrape metrics from.
-The Temporal Server uses the Prometheus client API and the `listenAddress` configuration is used to listen for metrics.
+- `listenAddress`: Address for Prometheus to scrape metrics from.
+  The Temporal Server uses the Prometheus client API, and the `listenAddress` configuration is used to listen for metrics.
-- `handlerPath`: Metrics handler path for scraper, default is `/metrics`.
+- `handlerPath`: Metrics handler path for scraper; default is `/metrics`.

 #### m3